 In this fun puzzle, based on painting by Magnus von Wright, we feature two Bohemian Waxwings gracefully on the delicate branches of a rowan tree.
 The painting depicts two birds with detailed and realistic features, showcasing the artist’s skill in capturing the intricacies of their appearance.
 One bird is prominently displayed in the foreground, with its body turned slightly to showcase its colorful feathers.
 The second bird is positioned behind the first one picking and eating the berries of the tree.
 The rowan tree's berries are a favorite food for many birds and are a traditional wild-collected food in Scandinavia and Britain.

 This beautiful puzzle is based on a oil on canvas painting by one of the greatest painters of the Dutch Golden Age, Gerrit van Honthorst (1592–1656) The painting was first mentioned in a 1632 inventory of one of the Prince of Orange’s palaces in The Hague.
 The painting depicts musicians playing their instruments at concert while following the instruction of their bandleader.
 The underling political message was that, like in music, in society harmony can be achieved when the guidance of the leader is followed.

 Today's puzzle is based on a oil on canvas by Meindert Hobbema.
 The painting depicts a wooded landscape on a sunny summer day.
 The hot rays of the summer sun manage to break through the billowing white clouds, but the people featured in the painting (the ones of the road and path and the person fishing) are kept cool thanks to the shade provided by the dense foliage of the forest.

 Didn't find something you like?
-Don't worry we have thousands of online puzzle games in our gallery for both kids and adults alike.
+Don't worry we have thousands of other online puzzle games similar or better then "Fruit, Jug, and a Glass" .